 Looking for something beyond standard film?
 Why not try some Polaroids or a kit to start with an alternative process?
 There are also some great books to take their photography further.

 Cyanotype is a simple process to get started with if you want to try something different.
-We do our own Parallax Cyanotype Kit or Fotospeed do one with a pre-mixed solution.
+We do our own Parallax Cyanotype Kit that has everything you need.
 For some simple experimenting Parallax Cyanotype Paper is ready to go right out of the pack, just add sun and water!

 For something more advanced, why not try some Photo Emulsion?
 You can coat it on anything to create a surface that you can print on in the darkroom.

 Want to get a camera that will create a different look?
 Look no further than a Polaroid Camera!
 Not only can you have fun with instant results and that classic Polaroid look, but you can also take it a step further and try emulsion lifts.